What Is Craniosynostosis?

 - neonatology: for newborn intensive care

-- speech-language pathology: to help with language delays
+- speech-language therapy: to help with language delays

 How Can Parents Help?